 DIY Hitch Trailer Installation Tips

-Purchase a step-by-step Guide | Buy an additional instruction manual from the manufacturer for clarity on each process.
+Purchase a step-by-step Guide | Buy an additional instruction manual from the manufacturer for clarity on each process as they usually have methods for different types of hitch installations with diagrams.
 Or Watch a YouTube Video. |

-Assemble Tools and Parts | Gather all bits, bolts, and tools before starting to minimize interruptions. |
+Assemble Tools and Parts | Keep all the bolts, washers, bits, ratchets, wrenches etc. with you to minimize interruptions during installation. |

-Review Safety Procedures | Wear protective gear like glasses and gloves when using power equipment or working under vehicles. |
+Review Safety Procedures | Must wear protective glasses and gloves especially when using power equipment or working on the mounting frame under the vehicle. |

 Having an assistant for holding parts or extra control over tools makes DIY jobs safer.